colinhacks/zod/README.md

 ### Zod 2 is now in beta!

-You should be able to upgrade from v1 to v2 without any breaking changes to your code.
+Most projects will be able to upgrade from v1 to v2 without any breaking changes.
 Zod 2 is recommended for all new projects.
+Find a breakdown of the new features and a simple migration guide here: https://github.com/vriad/zod/tree/v2

 ```
 npm install zod@beta
 yarn add zod@beta
 ```

-Check out the documentation and a simple migration guide here: https://github.com/vriad/zod/tree/v2

 <!-- **Aug 30 — zod@1.11 was released with lots of cool features!** -->